htcondor/htcondor/docs/automated-workflows/dagman-interaction.rst

         ...
         JOB job999 job999.sub

-    The benefit of this method is the indiviual jobs can easily be submitted separately at any time but at the cost of producing ``n`` unique files that need to be stored and managed.
+    The benefit of this method is the individual jobs can easily be submitted separately at any time but at the cost of producing ``n`` unique files that need to be stored and managed.